btakita/briantakita.com/src/posts/fractal-therapy.md

 template: article.jade
 ---

-The Universe & nature evolves as fractals over time and space.
+<a href="https://github.com/btakita/philosophy/blob/master/src/existence.md" target="_blank">Existence</a> (Universe & <a href="https://github.com/btakita/philosophy/blob/master/src/nature.md" target="_blank">nature</a>) evolves as <a href="https://github.com/btakita/philosophy/blob/master/src/fractal.md" target="_blank">fractals</a> over time and space.
 If you aren't familiar, here's a 55 minute documentary.
 It's worth watching.

-<iframe width="560" height="315" src="//www.youtube.com/embed/LemPnZn54Kw" frameborder="0" allowfullscreen></iframe>
+<p><iframe width="560" height="315" src="https://www.youtube.com/embed/HvXbQb57lsE&origin=http://www.briantakita.com" frameborder="0" allowfullscreen></iframe></p>

 <span class="more"></span>

 Being in nature, listening to the ocean, listening to a heartbeat.
 All of these activities are soothing and reduce stress.
-These subjects are full of fractals.
+Existence is full of fractals.

-Indeed, even watching a deep dive into a fractal is soothing.
+Even watching a fractal zoom is soothing.
+Watch this in full screen!

-<iframe width="420" height="315" src="//www.youtube.com/embed/0jGaio87u3A" frameborder="0" allowfullscreen></iframe>
+<p><iframe width="420" height="315" src="https://www.youtube.com/embed/PbwaFQ2r2c4&origin=http://www.briantakita.com" frameborder="0" allowfullscreen></iframe></p>

 It turns out there are some [therapies](https://www.google.com/search?q=fractal+therapy) that utilize Fractals.
 An [article in Psychology Today](http://www.psychologytoday.com/blog/codes-joy/201209/fun-fractals) suggests spending 20 minutes a day for a week being exposed to fractals.
 This could mean being in nature, blowing bubbles, looking at artwork with Fractals...